stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

-I'm done.
+*(softly)* I'm done.

 #### HELEN

-Okay! __[Lydia laughs]__ All right.
+Okay!

+##### [Lydia laughs]

+#### HELEN

+All right!
 So.
 What we are playing today is called Vast & Starlit and it is by Epidiah Ravachol.
 I apologise in advance if that is pronounced incorrectly.
-That is just-- that's my fault.
+That is just--that's my fault.
 So.
 How to explain it?
 We are escaped convicts.
-We have gotten off a prison ship and commandeered... a... weird-- I was going to say boat but I'm just going to say starship instead.
+We have gotten off a prison ship and commandeered... a... weird--I was going to say boat but I'm just going to say starship instead.

 ##### [laughter]